What is the Drug Supply Chain Security Act (DSCSA)?

 The Drug Quality and Security Act (DQSA) was enacted by Congress on November 27, 2013.
 Title 2 of the of the DQSA, the Drug Supply Chain Security Act (DSCSA) delineates steps to “achieve interoperable, electronic tracing of products at the package level to identify and trace certain prescription drugs as they are distributed in the United States.”

 The DSCSA aids in safeguarding patients from exposure to counterfeit, stolen, contaminated or harmful drugs.
 Some DSCSA compliance requirements are already in play.
-The November 27, 2024 extended stabilization deadline is the second part of DSCSA, which addresses the Track and Trace serialization law, providing direction on how to track and trace transaction histories as prescription drugs move from pharmaceutical manufacturing sites to pharmacies.
+The extended stabilization deadline is the second part of DSCSA, which addresses the Track and Trace serialization law, providing direction on how to track and trace transaction histories as prescription drugs move from pharmaceutical manufacturing sites to pharmacies.
+The deadline for manufacturers is May 27, 2025.
+While the deadline for wholesale distributors and 3PLs is August 27, 2025, in alignment with the deadlines of their partner organizations.

 Requirements for Pharmaceutical Manufacturers, Distributors, and 3PLs: